French car insurance

 Proof of insurance is a green card - carte verte

-– that must be clearly fixed, along with your tax disc, to the windscreen of your vehicle.
+– that must be clearly fixed to the windscreen of your vehicle.
 You will receive the carte verte

 when you take out a policy.